Dosage Form: tablet

-In chronic oral toxicologic studies (one to two years) in mice, rats, and dogs, Nadolol did not produce any significant toxic effects.
-In two-year oral carcinogenic studies in rats and mice, Nadolol did not produce any neoplastic, preneoplastic, or non-neoplastic pathologic lesions.
+In chronic oral toxicologic studies (1 to 2 years) in mice, rats, and dogs, Nadolol did not produce any significant toxic effects.
+In 2-year oral carcinogenic studies in rats and mice, Nadolol did not produce any neoplastic, preneoplastic, or non-neoplastic pathologic lesions.
 In fertility and general reproductive performance studies in rats, Nadolol caused no adverse effects.

 Safety and effectiveness in pediatric patients have not been established.

-Dizziness or fatigue has been reported in approximately 2 of 100 patients; paresthesias, sedation, and change in behavior have each been reported in approximately 6 of 1000 patients.
+Dizziness or fatigue has been reported in approximately 2 of 100 patients; paresthesia, sedation, and change in behaviour have each been reported in approximately 6 of 1,000 patients.